lmarkus/pendulum/README.md

 ##Performance

  Chrome runs like butter @ 60FPS.
-FF and Safari do abou 40FPS.
+FF and Safari do about 40FPS.

  Feel free to dig in, and tweak things :)
  -Lenny